Juan Babauta: Subsequent career

 Babauta also worked as the publisher of Homeland Magazine from 2007 until 2009.

 In April 2010, Babauta declared his candidacy for Northern Mariana Islands' Delegate to the United States House of Representatives as a Republican against incumbent Rep. Gregorio Kilili Sablan.
 Babauta faced Sablan, as well as Democrat Jesus Borja and Covenant candidate Joseph Camacho in the 2010 United States House of Representatives election in the Northern Mariana Islands on November 2, 2010.
 Sablan won re-election to a second term, while Babauta placed third in the race.

 In 2014, Babauta decided to run for governor against incumbent Republican Eloy Inos as an independent.
 He cited the refusal of the Republican party to hold a primary as his reasoning, along with the introduction of casino gambling.
-His running mate was former Senator Juan Torres.
+His running mate was former Senator Juan Sablan Torres.

 In 2018, Babauta again decided to run for governor as an independent, against Republican incumbent Ralph Torres.
 This time his running mate was former Education Commissioner Rita Aldan Sablan.
 He lost against Torres by a 62.2% to 37.8% margin.